esayyari/DiscoVista/README.md

 ### 2. Discordance analysis on gene trees

 To perform discordance analysis on gene trees, you need rooted gene trees with the MLBS values draw on the branches and represented in Newick format as node labels.
 For drawing MLBS on branches we highly recommend using [newick utilities](http://cegg.unige.ch/newick_utils).
-Please double check the support values after rerooting with our tool using any graphical viewing software like [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) to be sure support values are correctly drawn.
+Please double check the support values after rerooting with our tool using any graphical viewing software like [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) to be sure support values are correctly drawn and rerooting was correct.
 The rerooted trees will be stored under the same directory as the gene trees with the file extension **rerooted**.

 * Gene trees should be stored using this structure **path/GENE\_ID/GENE\_ID-MODEL\_CONDITION-DST/estimated\_gene\_trees.tree**.
 Here __path__ points to the directory that gene trees are located.
 Please only use **"-"** to separate the gene ID, model condition, and data sequence type.
 Put each estimated gene tree inferred with different methods for the different gene under different directories.
 The name of these directories should follow **GENE\_ID-model\_condition-data\_sequence\_type**.

-* Note that you would do this analysis for each model condition separately.
+* Note that you should do this analysis for each model condition separately.

-* Let's assume that the MLBS values are drawn on branches of the gene trees of model condition RAxML\_highly\_filtered-NA available at path \$path.
+* Let's assume that the MLBS values are drawn on branches of the gene trees of model condition RAxML\_highly\_filtered-NA available at path **path**.
 Also, assume that you consider branches with MLBS above 75 as highly supported branches, and the code will contract branches below that.
 Then you would call the software in bash using the following command:

 ~~~bash
 ./discoVista.py -m 1 -a annotation.txt -c clades-def.txt -p $path -r rootingDef.txt -t 75